opral/monorepo/inlang/rfcs/core-architecture/RFC.md

 // pseudocode that illustrates the possbility to
 // adjust how messages are machine translated. export async function onMachineTranslate(message) {
   // or DeepL, Yandex, etc.
-	const googleTranslate = await import("google-translate")
+  const googleTranslate = await import("google-translate");
-	return googleTranslate(message)
+  return googleTranslate(message);
 }

 // pseudocode that illustrates the possiblity to adjust
 // the business logic of the editor. export const editor = {
   // what should happen when a translator pressed "Save"
   // (edited a message).
   onSave: async (message) => {
     // the message could be committed.
-		return commit(message)
+    return commit(message);
-		// or a pull request can be opened. return openPullRequest(message)
+    // or a pull request can be opened. return openPullRequest(message);
     // or something else can happen
-		return somethingElse(message)
+    return somethingElse(message);
   },
   // and more...
-}
+};
 ```

 ### Conclusion